Writer, Thinker, Political Economist

 Previously, he was economic adviser and the head of the team providing strategic policy advice to European Commission President José Manuel Barroso, special adviser to World Trade Organisation Director-General Mike Moore and trade and economist correspondent for The Economist.

 His four best-selling books include Immigrants: Your Country Needs Them, which was shortlisted for the 2007 Financial Times Business Book of the Year award, and European Spring: Why Our Economies and Politics are in a Mess – and How to Put Them Right, which was among the Financial Times’ Best Books of 2014.

-he Global (or European) Macro and Political Outlook.
-Coronavirus, market panic, corporate debt, Trump, trade wars, technological change, the rise of China and the travails of Brexit and the eurozone - we are living through a period of immense economic and political upheaval that is full of risks and opportunities.
+The Global (or European) Macro and Political Outlook.
+Trade wars, technological change, the rise of China and the travails of Brexit and the eurozone - we lived through a period of immense economic and political upheaval that was full of risks and opportunities.
 Go beyond the headlines and sales patter for key insights about the economic outlook - and the policies and politics that shape it - that are crucial to businesses and markets.

 Stakeholder Capitalism.
 The US Business Roundtable says businesses should advance the interests of customers, employees, society and the planet, not just pursue shareholder value, and the World Economic Forum agrees.
 What is the business case for stakeholder capitalism?
 What are the practical obstacles?
 And how might they be overcome?

 The Diversity Dividend.
 Diversity is about much more than equal opportunities; it can be a key asset for your business or organisation, not to mention society as a whole.
 Find out how having a diverse team can boost your bottom line - and what you need to do to manage the challenges of diversity and make the most of its opportunities.